Layer by Layer: Building Community and Coopetition in Private Equity through BSM Data and Collective Intelligence

 Forging collective intelligence

 As noted by the Harvard Business Review (HBR), PE firms must find their investment "sweet spot" to maximize returns and deliver value to clients.
 Operating on all cylinders, private equity firms are forces to be reckoned with.
 In fact, the HBR piece points out that "Private Equity.
 The very term continues to evoke admiration, envy and — in the hearts of many public company CEOs — fear."
 But in a world turned upside down by shifts to remote work and rapidly fluctuating market values, many firms are having trouble finding and staying in their sweet spots.
 In this new investment normal, enterprises must find ways to think outside the box — and it starts with collective intelligence.

-In their recent PEI presentation, "Unlocking the strategic power of spend," CPO of Coupa Michael van Keulen and WestView Capital General Partner Greg Thomas spoke to the importance of community insight and the value of analytics in helping firms uncover key insights and identify ideal investments, and implementing strategic sourcing best practices.
+In their recent PEI presentation, "Unlocking the strategic power of spend," CPO of Coupa Michael van Keulen and WestView Capital General Partner Greg Thomas spoke to the importance of community insight and the value of analytics in helping firms uncover key insights, identify ideal investments, and implementing strategic sourcing best practices.

 The challenge?
 Sourcing intelligence at scale.
 While many firms are familiar with market trend analysis provided by popular research companies and have invested substantial capital into technologies such as customer relationship management (CRM) and enterprise resource planning (ERP) tools, many are unfamiliar with the advantages of anonymized spend data at scale.
 This is the value of Coupa's Business Spend Index (BSI), generated from the Coupa Business Spend Management (BSM) platform, which analyzes trillions of dollars of aggregated and anonymized spend data to showcase key trends in Business Spend Management to provide an early indication of economic growth over the next three-to-six months.